San Jose del Pacifico Grand Dirt Tour, Oaxaca

 Juárez – is always a hive of activity and a great place to explore on foot.

 - Paletas!
 Mexico’s classic ice cream on a stick tastes especially good after (or during) a long day in the saddle.
+A few of our favourites are marked on the map.

 The Monte Albán and Cuilapan Rural Ramble is a challenging, roughstuff day ride that passes by the Zapotec ruins of Monte Albán en route to the Ex-Monastry of Cuilapan – a complex set in Oaxaca’s Valle Grande and Ejutla area.
 You can trim it down to the single loop, but I recommend the full figure of eight as it’s a wonderful showcase for Oaxaca’s traditional farming practises and inter-cropping – a combination of corn, squash, and beans to help fortify the soil and keep pests away.